 - Pre-heat oven to 375 degrees.

-- Add the cream, sour cream, eggs and mix till fully combined.
+- In a medium bowl combine the heavy cream, sour cream, and eggs.
+Mix until fully combined.

 - Next add the melted butter, and stir till mixed.

 - Add one tablespoon of butter to the pre-heated cast iron skillet then add the batter to the to skillet

 - Serve hot, warm or at room temperature.